 Electric Blankets & Hot Water Bags

 I didn’t grow up with heating – I had no idea such a thing existed until I left Bolivia to visit my great grandma in Argentina.
 That’s not to say we didn’t have absolutely freezing weather, we lived 4000m (~13000ft) above sea level surrounded by snow-capped mountains.
-However, we warmed up the “classic” way – a good, old fashioned hot water bag.
+However, we warmed up the “classic” way – a good, old-fashioned hot water bag.
 Heat up the water in a kettle and pour it down a rubber hot water bag.
-It will keep you warm for hours at a fraction of the price of keeping heat on.
+It will keep you warm for hours at a fraction of the price of keeping the heat on.

-Later on we got a bit more technologically advanced and I bought an electric blanket.
+Later on, we got a bit more technologically advanced and I bought an electric blanket.
 Mine is very economical in its use of electricity – it uses up about 1-3% of the amount of electricity of the heater, depending on the setting.
 We place ours on our bed and use it to feel toasty and warm.

 Relax and Enjoy